drpatrik/yammc/README.md

         The test suit requires catch - Catch will be automatically download and installed as part of the build process

-        Only tested under OSX.
-All my development machines are OSX and Linux these days.
+        Tested under OSX and Windows 10.
+It should run under Linux and GCC as well

         make